 While it is generally your brake pads that need to be replaced during brake service, it's not always the case.
 Depending on your driving habits, your brake rotors can wear down unevenly.
 If this happens, you won't come to a stop as smoothly as before and can cause undue stress on other parts of your vehicle while braking.
 Brake rotor resurfacing service restores the smooth flat surface of your brake rotors.

 The brake fluid in your braking system acts as hydraulic fluid, providing the means of force to engage your brakes when you press on the brake pedal.
 This fluid can become contaminated with water, which lowers the boiling point of the fluid.
 Your brake fluid undergoes an extreme amount of pressure and heat during operation, so a lower boiling point can cause steam to develop within the brake lines, causing damage to the entire brake system.

 While you can get brake service at any local shop in the area, it's important to understand the difference between independently owned brake shops and the quality you'll receive from certified Toyota technicians like those at our service department.
-The next time you are looking for brake service for your Toyota, choose Westbury Toyota.
+The next time you are looking for brake service near you for your Toyota, choose Westbury Toyota.
 Make an appointment online today!